Here are our picks for 25 of the best state parks in the U.S.

 6. Texas: Big Bend Ranch State Park

 You know what they say, everything is bigger in Texas.
 And that goes for their state parks as well!
 At 311,000 acres, this is not your average state park.
-There's a staggering 238 miles of trails for biking, hiking and even horseback riding.
+There's a staggering 238 miles of trails for mountain bikers, hiking enthusiasts, and even horseback riding.
 As you can see from the picture above, it is also a great place for some stargazing.
 This is the perfect weekend road trip getaway from some of the more populated areas of the Lone Star State.

 If you love remote desert landscapes, it seems Big Bend might be the place for you.